MBoretto/Docks/na62-farm/README.md

 	dbus-uuidgen > /var/lib/dbus/machine-id

 ### Tips for develop
-If you need an additional terminals to work with the farm container type:
+If you need an additional terminals to work in the farm container rururunexec.sh

-	docker exec -it <container-id press tab to autocomplete> bash

 ##Import the Projects
 Start Eclipse and press: